 They taste like mini banana breads and are a great alternative to use up those overripe bananas.
 They’re easy to make and only take about 30-35 minutes to make.
-If you're looking for more vegan banana desserts, try my banana nut oatmeal cookie recipe.
+Try my banana nut oatmeal cookie recipe if you're looking for more vegan banana desserts.

 Vegan Banana Bread Bars Ingredients